-Yamaha outboard motors or Yamaha-approved remote control units are equipped with start-in-gear protection device(s).
+Yamaha outboard motors or Yamaha-approved digital electronic control units are equipped with start-in-gear protection device(s).
 This feature permits the engine to be started only when it is in neutral.
 Always select neutral before starting the engine.